Young Adults Subscribe

 R&R Shabbat at the JCC

 R & R: Shabbat at The JCC is an antidote to our 24/7 lifestyle.
 Make your Shabbat afternoon special and share in our community with workshops in art, yoga, meditation, food, music, study sessions, film, performances, creative art projects, spa experiences, and indoor and outdoor play.
 Enjoy programs for both children and adults.
 R&R is an amazing weekly opportunity to be together as a family and as a community; it’s an incredible alternative to the typical New York Saturday and it is our gift to you.
-Join us for programs that respect all levels of observance.
-Come in from the ordinary and experience Shabbat.
-It’s an ancient solution to a ...
+Join us for programs that respect all levels of observance. ...

 Reject Keystone XL